-KyckGlobal is a cloud-based payment platform that reduces cost and complication for companies paying individuals outside the standard parameters of payroll and supplier channels.
-Through KyckGlobal, it is easier for companies to pay and easier for recipients to accept payment in the format they prefer.
+KyckGlobal's cloud-based solution reduces cost and complication for companies paying individuals outside the standard parameters of payroll and supplier channels.
+KyckGlobal dramatically business services, making it easier to pay, and easier for recipients to accept payment in the format they prefer.

-KyckGlobal’s software-as-a-service (SaaS) platform enables companies of all sizes to pay gig economy talent and contractors with streamlined, accurate, on-demand disbursements through eight types of payments.
-The KyckGlobal payment platform also enables companies to simply make one-off payments to individuals, such as insurance claims, sales commissions, loan proceeds, game and lottery winnings, rent payments, customer reimbursements, passenger appeasements and other types of idiosyncratic disbursements customary in many verticals.
+KyckGlobal’s software-as-a-service (SaaS) platform enables companies of all sizes to pay employees, contractors, and customers through a dozen payment types - all from a single point of reconciliation.
+The KyckGlobal platform empowers companies to make one-off payments to individuals, such as insurance claims, sales commissions, loan proceeds, game and lottery winnings, rent payments, customer reimbursements, passenger appeasements and other types of vertical-specific disbursements.

 Non-traditional payments inflict confusion and complication on daily finance and human resource processes and procedures.
 The KyckGlobal platform smooths communication and compliance, minimizes costly do-overs, eases intradepartmental collaboration and minimizes exposure to compliance fees and fines.